Ly0n/awesome-robotic-tooling/README.md

 * [Docker](https://ade-cli.readthedocs.io/en/latest/create-custom-base-image.html) - The Dockerfile in the minimal-ade project shows a minimal example of how to create a custom base image

 ### Build and Deploy
+* [qemu-user-static](https://github.com/multiarch/qemu-user-static) - is to enable an execution of different multi-architecture containers by QEMU and binfmt_misc
+* [Cross compile ROS 2 on QNX](https://gitlab.apex.ai/snippets/63) -  introduces how to cross compile ROS 2 on QNX
 * [bloom](https://github.com/ros-infrastructure/bloom) - A release automation tool which makes releasing catkin packages easier
 * [superflore](https://github.com/ros-infrastructure/superflore) - An extended platform release manager for Robot Operating System
 * [catkin_tools](https://github.com/catkin/catkin_tools) - Command line tools for working with catkin